ahahalo/Aha-Web/README.md

 ## 🐞 Bugs

-- After turning off the Aha the app won't recognize Aha anymore
+- After turning off the Aha device app won't recognize Aha anymore
 - Program names cut off
+- Programs written on random slots

 There are a lot of bugs!
 BE WARNED!